 You may also be wondering how to avoid disposable pull-ups.
 Can you replace pull-ups with a cloth alternative?

 It’s hard to talk about potty training without any sort of bias.
-With my oldest son, I feel like I tried it all, but only one thing worked for him.
+With my oldest son, I feel like I tried it all, but only one thing worked to train him.